smartdevicelink/sdl_evolution/proposals/0237-add-feature-to-disable-video-streaming-backgrounded-string-feature.md

 ## Proposed solution
-Add parameter `showVideoBackgroundDisplay` to `SDLStreamingMediaConfiguration` class to disable the "video streaming backgrounded string (SDL-0118)" feature.
+Add parameter `showVideoBackgroundDisplay` to `SDLStreamingMediaManager` class to disable the "video streaming backgrounded string (SDL-0118)" feature.
 The default value of this parameter is `true` and "Video Streaming Backgrounded String" will be sent (Current behavior as of sdl_ios v6.2).
 If this parameter is set to `false`, `backgroundingPixelBuffer` will not be sent.

 ## Potential downsides